Nader Khalili

 Nader Khalili (نادر خلیلی; 1936–2008) was an Iranian-born American architect, author, and educator.
 He is best known for his inventive structures that incorporated a range of atypical building materials to provide shelter in the developing world and emergency contexts.
 His work was heavily influenced by the traditional arid house designs of Iran.

 Early life and education

-Nader Khalili was born in Tehran, Pahlavi Iran into a large family, he had 8 siblings.
+Nader Khalili was born in Tehran, Iran into a large family, he had 8 siblings.
 He attended the University of Tehran where he studied Persian literature and poetry; followed by the study of engineering and architecture at Istanbul Technical University.